Festivals in Seville: Discover the Fiestas of Andalucía’s Capital City

 Fería de Abril: Seville’s April Fair

-Two weeks after the solemnity of Holy week the city gears up for a very different celebration as the party loving people of Seville head for the city’s fairground to dance flamenco and consume vast quantities of sherry over a week long fiesta.
+Two weeks after the solemnity of Holy week the city gears up for one of Andalucía’s biggest fiestas as the party loving people of Seville head for the city’s fairground to dance flamenco and consume vast quantities of sherry over a week long fiesta.
 There are more than 1000 ‘casetas’ (private party tents) where friends meet up for the festivities.
 Don’t worry if you aren’t fortunate enough to be invited to one of these get-togethers are there are public areas where anyone can go and get into the spirit of the event.

 Seville April Fair: Mother Fanning Her Daughter at La Feria de Abril